 Students should have some experience with programming—writing short scripts in a programming language—and be comfortable with algebra.
 You should also feel comfortable reading and modifying code that you are given, with the understanding that solving problems in code may still be challenging.
 If you believe you need more preparation, here are some additional resources you can use:

 You will be working with Python and C++.
 You will also interact with Jupyter Notebooks in the classroom.

 Nothing is required to complete the program except for a model of computer capable of running our programs, and an adequate internet connection.
 The minimum computational prerequisite requirements for this Nanodegree program are the following:

 Upon successful completion of the Intro to Self-Driving Cars Nanodegree program, you will earn guaranteed admission into our Self-Driving Car Engineer Nanodegree program!
 You will also have the option of enrolling in either our Robotics or Flying Car Nanodegree programs, should you decide one of these represents the right career path for you.

 Of course!
-Once you enroll, you will have access to a messaging service in the classroom that you can use to ask questions, and get guidance and support direct from Udacity mentors.
+Once you enroll, you will be assigned a Udacity mentor who can help provide guidance and support throughout your Nanodegree experience.
+This mentor will get to know you and your learning style, and will be able to help you get exactly what you want out of your Nanodegree program.
 They can answer your questions, point you to helpful resources, and recommend strategies for program success.
-Live Help is there to ensure you’re supported every step of your journey, from enrollment to graduation.
+Your mentor is there to ensure you're supported every step of your journey, from enrollment to graduation.

 Every time you submit a project, you will receive in-depth, personalized feedback on your project submission from one of our expert project reviewers.
 They will not only make clear make clear where you succeeded and where you struggled, they will provide guidance on what you should try next, and give suggestions on how you can go even further with your project.